codacy/codacy-vscode-extension/README.md

-# Codacy Visual Studio Code Extension
+# Codacy Visual Studio Code extension

-The Codacy extension for Visual Studio Code helps you review and manage issues found by Codacy by notifying you whether a pull request is up to standards, highlighting problematic code patterns, and displaying code quality metrics directly within Visual Studio Code.
+The Codacy extension for Visual Studio Code helps you review and manage the issues found by Codacy directly within Visual Studio Code.
+It notifies you whether a pull request is up to standards by highlighting problematic code patterns and displaying code quality metrics.

 ![Codacy VS Code Extension Screenshot](https://github.com/codacy/codacy-vscode-extension/raw/HEAD/.readme/screenshot-01.png)